Reserve Your Prayer Agent NOW!

 Looking around at their Torah-learning neighbors, they couldn’t help but be impressed by their piety and ability to live with only meager financial means for the sake of spiritual pursuits.
 They decided to make another “match made in heaven” – between the pious Jews of Jerusalem and the world at large looking for help from Above – WesternWallPrayers.org was born!

 10 years later, Gershon tragically passed away in a swimming accident on his 40th birthday.
 After his death, stories began emerging of the many hidden acts of charity he had performed and the Jewish world whispered that a hidden tzaddik had been found.
 A book entitled: The Secret Life of Gershon Burd was published to reveal his greatness.

 Now, Batya continues his legacy by giving classes on Emunah (faith in G-d), resilience, and advancing his amazing prayer project – joining Torah, Prayer and Charity at the Wall to help people realize their dreams.

 In addition to working to get your prayers answered, Western Wall Prayers sends your donations to Kollel Tefilat Moshe, not-for-profit, Vaad HaRabbonim, not-for-profit and other charities supporting Torah-learning in Jerusalem and Jerusalem families.
-So not only do you get what you need, but you also help others and get a tax-deductible receipt for it!
+So not only may you get what you need, but you also help others and get a tax-deductible receipt for it!

 *If you are Jewish, we’d appreciate you not surfing this website on the Sabbath.